Luos-io/luos_engine/Network/Robus/HAL/README.md

 Luos works like a [microservice architecture](https://en.wikipedia.org/wiki/Microservices) in the software world, and a [distributed operating system](https://en.wikipedia.org/wiki/Distributed_operating_system): it encapsulates any software or hardware function to make it communicate and work with any other encapsulated service, however it was developed, either on bare metal or on top of an embedded OS.

 This repository contains the Luos library that you will need to include in your software projects.
-To correctly configure your hardware, it should be used in conjunction with the [LuosHAL project](https://github.com/Luos-io/LuosHAL).
+To correctly configure your hardware, it should be used in conjunction with the [RobusHAL project](https://github.com/Luos-io/RobusHAL).

 Watch this video for additional details: